The CIBC Dividend Platinum Visa Card is a decent option for those who like to spend big and earn attractive returns through them.

 Is the CIBC Dividend Platinum Visa Credit Card Right for You?

-The CIBC Dividend Platinum Visa Credit Card is a decent cashback card.
+The CIBC Dividend Platinum Visa Credit Card might be one of the most lucrative cash back cards you can get your hands on.
 It does offer a competitive return on cashback for purchases of gas and groceries, as well as a decent return on TELUS and Tim Hortons’ purchases.

 The card offers a generous welcome bonus and some basic insurance coverage.
 I think its coverage for traveling and its waived fee in the first year are also decent factors.